 Where the commercial value shows up

-The value of Vision AI is usually visible in:
+The value of Vision AI is usually visible in operational measures.

 That matters because quality control is not only an operations issue.
 It affects customer trust, margin protection, and the confidence to sell into stricter markets.

-Manufacturers investing in AI automation often discover that the operational win also supports a stronger commercial story.
+Manufacturers investing in AI automation may also get a clearer commercial story.
 Cleaner processes make it easier to sell reliability.

 Common mistakes to avoid

 These mistakes do not mean Vision AI is the wrong tool.
-They usually mean the implementation is not anchored to the real process.
+They often mean the implementation is not anchored to the real process.

 Why local context still matters